 We have acted as counsel to Cryoport, Inc., a Nevada corporation (the "Company"), in connection with the Company's preparation and filing with the Securities and Exchange Commission (the "Commission") of a registration statement on Form S-1 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act").
-The Registration Statement relates to the public offering by the Company of (i) up to 1,953,125 Units ("Units"), with each Unit consisting of one share of the Company's common stock, \$0.001 par value ("Common Stock"), and one warrant to purchase one share of the Common Stock ("Warrant"); (ii) up to 292,969 Units for which the underwriters have been granted an over-allotment option (the "Over-Allotment Units"); (iii) all shares of Common Stock issued as part of the Units and the Over-Allotment Units ("Unit Shares"); (iv) all Warrants issued as part of the Units and the Over-Allotment Units ("Unit Warrants"); and (v) all shares of Common Stock issuable upon exercise of the Unit Warrants ("Warrant Shares" and, collectively with the Unit Shares, the "Shares").
+The Registration Statement relates to the public offering by the Company of (i) up to 1,397,849 Units ("Units"), with each Unit consisting of one share of the Company's common stock, \$0.001 par value ("Common Stock"), and one warrant to purchase one share of the Common Stock ("Warrant"); (ii) up to 209,677 Units for which the underwriters have been granted an over-allotment option (the "Over-Allotment Units"); (iii) all shares of Common Stock issued as part of the Units and the Over-Allotment Units ("Unit Warrants"); and (v) all shares of Common Stock issuable upon exercise of the Unit Warrants ("Warrant Shares" and, collectively with the Unit Shares, the "Shares").